 How does Viagra work to treat ED

 Viagra helps in achieving an erection.
-To achieve an erection, the penis must have sufficient blood flow.
-A protein called cyclic Guanosine Monophosphate (cGMP) increases blood flow in the penis.
+To get an erection, the penis must have sufficient blood flow.
+A molecule called cyclic Guanosine Monophosphate (cGMP) increases blood flow in the penis.

-Another protein, Phosphodiesterase type 5 (PDE5) then breaks down cGMP.
-It stops blood flow and terminates the erection process.
-Typically, this is how an erection stops.
+But the Phosphodiesterase type 5 (PDE5) enzyme breaks down cGMP.
+It impedes blood flow and stops the erection process.

-Viagra functions by blocking the activity of PDE5.
-This permits the release of cGMP and increases penile blood flow.
+Viagra functions by blocking the activity of this PDE5 enzyme.
+This allows the release of cGMP and increases penile blood flow.

 Due to this, Sildenafil, the salt in Viagra, is known as a PDE5 inhibitor.
-Other PDE5 inhibitors that treat ED include Tadalafil (Vidalista), Vardenafil (Levitra), and Avanafil (Avaforce).
+Other PDE5 inhibitors that treat ED include Tadalafil (Cialis), Vardenafil (Levitra), and Avanafil (Avaforce).

 If you know how to use Viagra safely, it is generally easy to take.
 Knowing when to take Viagra and whether you may take it with food is essential.
 There are some ways you can achieve better results with Viagra.